watson/hash-index/README.md

 # hash-index

 A function which will always return the same output given the same input.
-The output is an integer in the range 0..n where `n` is the max value given upon initialization of the module.
+The output is an integer in the range 0..n.
+By default `n` is infinity-1, but another max value can be provided as an optional 2nd argument.

 The output is not guaranteed to be unique - only to be predictable based on the input.